-Fig. 3.
-Kaggle 2018 Dataset Configuration
+Figure 4: Kaggle 2018 Dataset configuration

-Fig. 4.
-DPhi Train Dataset Configuration
+Figure 5: DPhi Train Dataset configuration

 4.2 Experimental result

 For the proposed Xception model performance evaluation, we participated in the DPhi's "Data Sprint #35: Osteoarthritis Knee X-ray" competition [15] and used the criteria provided in the competition for the prediction accuracy of the test dataset.
 Additionally, the knee arthritis dataset [6] provided by Kaggle's "Knee Osteoarthritis Dataset with KL Grading – 2018" was used as verification data, and the performance of the model was assessed based on the confusion matrix (Figs. 6 and 7).